-10 customer experience KPIs for 2021 and beyond
+Top 10 customer experience KPIs and metrics for 2022

-It is, however, easy to feel overwhelmed by the number of key performance indicators (KPIs) applicable in CX environments.
+It’s easy to feel overwhelmed by the number of key performance indicators (KPIs) applicable in customer experience environments.
 When thinking about customer experience and how it leads to business success, it might make sense to break the total experience down in smaller insights based on your company’s unique goals and different parts of the customer journey.
 This way, you can develop a goal-oriented approach to determine which KPIs are better suited to measure your performance.

 If, for example, you identify customer attraction, engagement, and retention as three strategic aspects of the customer experience, consider starting with these key KPIs to benchmark your performance: